ThatRex/asterisk-extensibles/app-talk-bot/README.md

     6.wav
     7.wav
     ...
-    background.wav <- Optional 5min background noise to play when listening.
+    background.wav <- Optional 5 min noise to play when paused or listening.
     ```
 4. You can now [add your new talk bot](#adding-a-talk-bot).